FRIDAY, november 1 & november 2 at 10:00pm | GENERAL ADMISSION: $8 • LOFT MEMBERS: $6

-A quintessential cult film of the 1980s, Alex Cox’s singular sci-fi comedy stars the always captivating Harry Dean Stanton as a weathered repo man in a desolate Los Angeles, and Emilio Estevez as the nihilistic, middle-class punk he takes under his wing.
+A quintessential cult film of the 1980s, Alex Cox’s singular sci-fi comedy features the always captivating Harry Dean Stanton, in one of his greatest roles, as a weathered repo man in a desolate Los Angeles, and Emilio Estevez as the nihilistic, middle-class punk he takes under his wing.

 “Great weirdo fun.
 This is the kind of movie that baffles Hollywood, because it isn’t made from any known formula and doesn’t follow the rules.” – Roger Ebert, Chicago Sun-Times